prasanna-col/react-jest-snapshot-test/README_notes.md

  1) run the following command in root folder fot build the project

     docker build . -t ImageName  (ImageName - is user defined whatever you give)
     //docker build -t myreactapp .

+    // docker run -dp 3000:3000 manikandan97/flutter:latest  // to start the project

-    docker images ls   // to see the images are available
+    docker images   // to see the images are available

     docker run imageName   // run the project with the crt syntax